[Updated on June 5, 2017 at 07.12 p.m.]

 The report said that by 2040, urbanization and its related benefits are expected to raise per-capita income to $27,000 from $10,000 in 2013 and, following the path of newly industrialized economies, all those factors will drive increasing energy demand – especially for affordable, clean energy sources.

 The report said that since the link between economic growth, industrial development and prosperity is clear, countries within Asean would benefit from investing in low-emission coal technologies.

 "It is important to inject realism into the debate on how to reduce emissions across Asia.
-There is no question that cleaner coal is the lowest-cost option among all available low-carbon technologies in Asean," World Coal Association chief executive Benjamin Sporton said during the report's introduction in Jakarta.
+There is no question that cleaner coal is the lowest-cost option among all available low-carbon technologies in Asean," World Coal Association chief executive Benjamin Sporton said during the report's release in Jakarta.

 "Investing in low-emission coal plants in Southeast Asia is one of the most efficient strategies for reducing greenhouse gas emissions in the region," the report said.

-HELE technology will kick off progress to eventually adopt carbon capture and storage (CCS) technology, which according to the report is a vital technology required to meet global climate objectives.
+HELE technology will kick off progress to eventually adopt carbon capture and storage (CCS) technology, which according to the report, is a vital technology required to meet global climate objectives.

-The report also said that investing in HELE technology for sustainable electricity is a "more effective carbon reduction strategy than transitioning to renewables."
+The report also said that investing in HELE technology for sustainable electricity is a "more effective carbon-reduction strategy than transitioning to renewables."

 He added that modern coal technologies are "essential" to ensure that coal is used in a sustainable way to balance the region's economic needs and climate commitments.

 Updated to correct background information.
 The previous story said HELE is projected to reduce the region's cumulative emissions by 1.3 billion tons by 2035, incorrectly stating that the amount is equivalent to the combined annual emissions of China, the United States and the European Union.